feynlee/code-insertion/README.md

 This is a [Quarto](https://quarto.org) extension that enables code insertion immediately before and/or after a post/page.

-- When you insert code **before** the post, it will be after the post header (section that contains author and date).
+- When you insert code **before** the post, it will be after the post header (the section that contains the author and date).
 - When you insert code **after** the post, it will be before the comment section.

 ## Installing